 The liberal paradigm emphasizes individualism, personal freedom, critical thought, equality, assuming all this is universal.
 In fact, it is just an ‘extrapolation of the particularities of western identity’.
 It’s hardly surprising that the Mills (father James and son J.S.) articulated liberalism in terms of western supremacy, both finding a comfortable niche in British India, the better to spout their utilitarianism as the way to happiness.

 Liberalism ignores community, solidarity, a sense of rootedness, selflessness, humility and contentment.
-But both cultures can learn from each other, understand themselves better through interaction with other cultures.
+But both cultures can learn from each other, understand themselves better through interaction.
 One plus one really is more than just two.

 Bhikhtu criticizes feminism for abstracting gender relations from other social relations, for defining rights according to liberalism, ignoring the complex social definition of rights inherent in Islam.